 - This course is a history of the United States from 1876 to the present day.
-The course includes the growth of big business, the Agrarian Revolt, Latin American affairs, the Progressive Movement, the World Wars, and political economics and world affairs since World War II. - This course is primarily lecture and reading based, with opportunities for discussions via the Canvas Discussion Board. - The broad goals of the course include students learning and retaining a significant amount of historical information; developing critical thinking and deductive reasoning skills; and, improving communication skills.
+The course includes the growth of big business, the Agrarian Revolt, Latin American affairs, the Progressive Movement, the World Wars, and political economics and world affairs since World War II. - This course is primarily reading based with discussions via the Canvas Discussion Board.
+It is supplemented by power points and videos. - The broad goals of the course include students learning and retaining a significant amount of historical information; developing critical thinking and deductive reasoning skills; and, improving communication skills.